-Mountain West Bank's deposit accounts are insured by the FDIC.
+Mountain West Bank's deposit accounts are insured by the FDIC to legal limits.
 As of March 31, 1999, Mountain West Bank had deposits of approximately \$71 million and total assets of approximately \$81 million.
 As of September 30, 1999, Mountain West Bank had approximately \$74 million in deposits and approximately \$83 million in total assets.